frederikhandberg0709/blop-social-media/README.md

 - **Mute users** to hide their content.
 - **Block users** to prevent interaction.
 - **Filter content** by blocking specific words, hiding any content containing them.

+## Future Development

+- **Search functionality:** Implement robust search capabilities allowing users to find posts by keywords, hashtags, and usernames.
+- **Filter functionality for timeline:** Enhance the user experience with multiple filtering options:

+  - **Recent**: Chronological display of posts with newest content first.
+  - **Recommended**: Personalized feed based on user interests and interaction history.
+  - **Trending**: Show popular content gaining significant engagement across the platform within customizable timeframes (hourly, daily, weekly).

+  ## Lessons Learned

+- **Authentication Approach**: This project used Next Auth, but I will be using Better Auth for future projects.
+Next Auth intentionally complicates email/username and password authentication by making poor documentation to encourage OAuth adoption.

 ## Getting Started